 What are you not doing right?

-You, like a lot of other remote entrepreneurs, are doing a lot of things wrong that is costing you (or will cost in the future) a lot more money.
+You, like a whole lot other remote entrepreneurs, are doing a lot wrong that is costing you (or will cost in the future) a lot more money.
 Wouldn’t you want to save some extra thousand dollars that you are probably giving away and not even realizing it?

-- Invest your money right - You probably think buying a house would be a great investment?
+- Invest your money right - Probably you think buying a house would be a great investment!
 Or maybe a car?
 Well, we are here to tell you otherwise.
-By the time you’ve paid for the house, the car, all the different bills, and then your tax bill, you wind up with zero or very little leftover.
+By the time you’ve paid for the house, the car, all the different types of bills, and then your tax bill, you wind up with zero or very little leftover.
 Startups have small budgets whatsoever.
 One needs to save as much as possible to keep the engine running.
 Instead, established remote entrepreneurs are paying half of their money to the government as taxes.